Fermented papaya: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

 Fermented papaya also acts as a natural immunostimulant.
-In vitro studies have demonstrated that it increases nitric oxide synthesis and tumor necrosis factor (TNF-alpha) secretion by macrophages.
-These actions strengthen the innate immune response.
+In vitro studies have shown that it increases the synthesis of nitric oxide and the secretion of tumor necrosis factor (TNF-alpha) by macrophages.
+These actions strengthen the innate immune response. nn

 Anti-inflammatory